hoganlab-fish/emumadz/source/install.rst

     apptainer pull --name vep.sif docker://ensemblorg/ensembl-vep
     singularity pull --name vep.sif docker://ensemblorg/ensembl-vep

-.. _You can follow the install instructions on their github: https://github.com/Ensembl/ensembl-vep
+.. _you can follow the install instructions on their github: https://github.com/Ensembl/ensembl-vep

 Manually install the following libraries if you are running their ``INSTALL.pl`` script: